YOUNKAP/alx-low_level_programming/0x00-hello_world/README.md

 This repository contains script for *ALX* and *Holberton* **Software Engineering Program** The code hosted here is about low level programming with **C**
+## Task 0 : Preprocessor

+### Step 0 : create the main  file and write script inside

+vim main.c

+### Step 1 : export the file to variable
+export CFILE=main.c

+### Step 2 : compile the file
+./0-preprocessor

+### Step 3 : chech the contain of variable
+echo $CFILE

+# 0.Preprocessor
+Write a script that runs a C file through the preprocessor and save the result into another file.

+# 1. Compiler
+Write a script that compiles a C file but does not link